 - Skeletal smooth muscle contraction

 Other than the sodium potassium pump, potassium levels are regulated by the kidneys and the adrenal cortex, and any excess potassium is excreted by the feces and sweat.

 Chris O'Callaghan in his book "The Renal System at a Glance" (2006, UK, page 53) said that other than the sodium potassium pump, potassium levels are regulated by the kidneys and the adrenal cortex, so abnormally high or low potassium is a sign of adrenal cortex or kidney abnormalities.

 Callaghan said that a rise in potassium ions in extracellular fluid of the adrenal cortex directly stimulates aldosterone release which ultimately leads to an increase in sodium re-absorption by the kidneys and potassium excretion into the bloodstream by the kidneys.

 Crawford explains that there is no mechanism to notify your kidneys of a potassium deficit, so it may continue to excrete potassium even when levels are low.

 Crawford also explains that sodium is exchangeable with hydrogen ions, and therefore changes in acide base balance will effect potassium levels.
 "Acidosis causes an increase in hydrogen ions in extracellular fluid; to maintain pH, some hydrogen ions shift to intracellular fluid.
 To maintain intracellular electrical neutrality, some potassium ions shift to the extracellular fluid, which may cause hyperkalemia.

-"Conversely, in alkalosis, more hydrogen ions are present in teh intracellular fluid, so some hydrogen ions move to the extracellular fluid to buffer and maintain pH.
-This again produces inequities in teh intracellular ion electrical charges; potassium ions compensate by moving from the extracellular fluid to the intracellular fluid, causing hypokalemia.
+"Conversely, in alkalosis, more hydrogen ions are present in the intracellular fluid, so some hydrogen ions move to the extracellular fluid to buffer and maintain pH.
+This again produces inequities in the intracellular ion electrical charges; potassium ions compensate by moving from the extracellular fluid to the intracellular fluid, causing hypokalemia.